 Holland Travel Ticket – This is a 1 day ticket (disposable OV-chip card) which gives unlimited public transport in the Netherlands.
 It costs €61 for the standard ticket or €41 for the off-peak version (peak hours are 0630-0900).

 Rail Runner – Children 4-11 accompanied by an adult with any NS ticket pay €2.50 for a “Rail Runner” ticket which is valid all day.
 Children under 4 travel free.

-Dutch Rail Day Ticket offers - A few times a year Dutch chemist chain Kruidvat offers unlimited travel day cards (valid weekends only, limited dates) in 2nd class on the Dutch rail network for just €14.
-These are targeted at locals rather than visitors and can be exceptionally good value.
-They can only be bought in Kruidvat stores (no online sales) and tend to sell out very quickly.
+Dutch Rail Day Ticket offers – A few times a year various Dutch shops may offers unlimited travel day cards (valid weekends only, limited dates) in 2nd class on the Dutch rail network for around €14.